 This report addresses this issue and provides options on how Cyprus can respond to the epidemic.

-Effective use of digital platforms for HIV prevention among men who have sex with men in the European Union/European Economic Area: An introduction to the ECDC guides
+Use of Twitter for HIV prevention among men who have sex with men in the European Union/European Economic Area

-1 Dec 2017 - This ECDC series provides comprehensive guides to the effective use of digital platforms for STI/HIV prevention among MSM in the EU/EEA.
+1 Dec 2017 - An ECDC guide to effective use of digital platforms for HIV prevention